What is Lending? What are the Types of Lenders?

 Lending (also known as "financing") in its most general sense is the temporary giving of money or property to another person with the expectation that it will be repaid.
 In a business and financial context, lending includes many different types of commercial loans.

-Lending and borrowing are the same transaction from the two viewpoints.
+Lending and borrowing are the same transactions from the two viewpoints.

 Lending to a business (particularly to a new startup business) is risky, which is why lenders charge higher interest rates and often they don't give small business loans.